 If so, the Black Country and West Birmingham Training Hub can offer you access to our nationally recognised mentoring scheme, which has been offering support and career guidance to colleagues since 2018.

-Open to the following colleagues working within the Black Country and West Birmingham STP
+Open to the following colleagues working within the Black Country and West Birmingham CCG

 - GP Trainees

 - Clinical Pharmacists